intelligent-control-lab/ModelVerification.jl/docs/src/toolbox_flow.md

 advance_split(max_iter::Int, search_method::BFS, split_method, prop_method, problem, model_info)
 ```

-`search_branches` is the core method used for the verification process.
-It consists of several submethods that we are going to summarize in the following.
-In the first iteration, the method initializes the branches as the whole safety property's input-output domain and seeks to verify this instance.
-If the solver cannot provide a result (i.e., we obtain an `:unknown` answer), the method proceeds to split either the input space or the ReLU nodes (based on the solver chosen).
-To this end, the first submethod called is
+`search_branches` is the core function used for the verification process.
+It consists of several subfunctions that we are going to summarize in the following.
+At first, the function initializes the branch bank for the entire safety property's input-output domain.
+The function seeks to verify all the branches and if it cannot provide a result (i.e., we obtain an `:unknown` answer), the function proceeds to split either the input space or the ReLU nodes (based on the solver chosen).
+If the function verifies all the branches within the given maximum number of iterations, then we obtain a `:holds` answer.
+If the function finds any branch that does not satisfy the safety property, then it returns `:violated`.

-0. `advance_split`:
+For each iteration, i.e., for each branch, the function calls the following subfunctions to verify the branch:

-1. `prepare_method`: this method retrieves all the information to perform either the forward or backward propagation of the input domain to compute the splitting phase.
-The result is stored in two variables called `batch_out_spec`, `batch_info`, which contain the batch of the outputs and a dictionary containing all the information of each node in the model.
+1. `prepare_method`: this function retrieves all the information to perform either the forward or backward propagation of the input domain of the branch.
+The result is stored in two variables called `batch_out_spec`, `batch_info`, which contain the batch of the outputs and a dictionary containing all the information of each node in the model. `prepare_method` calls the following functions in sequence:
+    - `init_propagation`: Differentiates between `ForwardProp` and `BackwardProp`.
+If the solver being used employs a forward propagation method, then we start propagating from the input nodes.
+If it employs a backward propagation method, then we start from the output nodes.
+    - `init_batch_bound`: Calls `init_bound`, which returns either the input or output geometry representation based on the type of propagation to perform.

-2. The result of the previous method is then used in the `propagate` function.
-This latter
+2. The result of the previous function is then used in the `propagate` function.
+This function propagates the starting bounds through the model using the specified propagation method, i.e., the solver.

-3.  `process_bounds`
-4.  `check_inclusion`
-5.  `split_branch`
+3. Now, `process_bounds` returns the reachable bounds obtained from the `propagate` function.
+Depending on the solver, the reachable bounds may be post-processed to optimized the verification procedure.

+4. Finally, `check_inclusion` checks for the overlapping between the reachable bounds obtained from the propagation and the safety property's output bounds.
+Since we are using overapproximation of the output reachable set, the only case in which we can obtain `:holds` result is when the output reachable set is fully contained in the user-specified output set.
+On the other hand, the `:violated` result is only possible when the sets are completely disjoint.
+In all other cases, we have an `:unknown` answer and we proceed with the branch splitting method below to populate the branch bank.

+5.  `split_branch` is used to split the current branch with `:unknown` answer into two separate branches which are split based on the `split_method`.
+The sub-branches are then added to the "branches" bank.

+We continue this loop until either get a `:violated` result, a `:hold` result for all the branches, or reach the maximum number of iterations.

 ### `search_adv_input_bound`